Role and Responsibilities

 Although there is no role of the manager in Scrum, it does not mean you have to give notice to all managers.

 With Agile many issues are going to be detected on which the development teams will not always have the power to take care of.
-This creates a space for a manager who, in agile environments, moves from a decision making and delegating activities towards leadership and team support.
+This creates a space for a manager who, in agile environments, moves from decision-making and delegating activities towards leadership and team support.

 Responsibility of manager in an agile company

 - Coordination of resources, capacities, and needs of the other related teams.

 - To escalate the problems team cannot solve.

 - Financial matters, rewarding.